Mackey 2-functors and Mackey 2-motives: Pointers to related works

 Let us say a word of existing literature.

 Bicategories of spans have been considered by many authors in several variants and settings, starting already with~\cite{Benabou67}.
 We shall in particular rely on~\cite{Hoffnung11pp} to avoid tedious verifications.
-The interested reader can also consult~\cite{BaezHoffnungWalker10} for the relevance of spans of groupoids to physics.
+The interested reader can also consult~\cite{Miller17} and~\cite{BaezHoffnungWalker10} for the relevance of spans of groupoids to topology and physics, respectively.
 There is no shortage of Mackey-related publications and the use of spans in this context is well-known and widespread.
+Some versions of the universal property of spans have been known to category theorists for a long time and have appeared in print, \eg in \cite[Thm.\,A.2]{Hermida00} and \cite{DawsonParePronk04}.

-For instance, an approach via $(\infty,1)$-categories can be found in the interesting work of Barwick~\cite{Barwick17}.
+An approach via $(\infty,1)$-categories can be found in the interesting work of Barwick~\cite{Barwick17}.
 In this context, Harpaz \cite{Harpaz17pp} has proved that the $(\infty,1)$-category of spans of finite $n$-truncated spaces is the universal way of turning $n$-truncated spaces into an \emph{$n$-(semi-)additive} $\infty$-category, in the sense of Hopkins-Lurie \cite{HopkinsLurie13}.
 Our theory can be seen as an extension or refinement of the $n=1$ case (groupoids being 1-truncated spaces) of his result.
 Indeed, although our 2-level approach obviously fails to capture higher equivalences, it does allow for \emph{non-invertible} 2-cells and therefore provides a direct grip on adjunctions and their properties, without any need to climb further up the higher-categorical ladder.
-Formally, a simultaneous common generalization of the Barwick-Harpaz-Hopkins-Lurie theory and ours would require the framework of $(\infty,2)$-categories, for which we refer to the book of Gaitsgory and Rozenblyum~\cite[Chap.\,V]{GaitsgoryRozenblyum17}.
+Formally, a simultaneous common generalization of the Barwick-Harpaz-Hopkins-Lurie theory and ours would require the framework of $(\infty,2)$-categories, for which we refer to the book of Gaitsgory and Rozenblyum~\cite[App.]{GaitsgoryRozenblyum17}.
 It was pointed out to us by Harpaz that Hopkins and Lurie do hint at something resembling our construction of Mackey 2-motives in terms of an $(\infty,2)$-category of spans of spans; see \cite[Remark 4.2.5]{HopkinsLurie13}.

 \end{chapter-one}